belajarpowershell/kubernetes-lab/kubernetes-lab-setup/Document/102-alpine1-setup-router.md

 ## Next step

-We will proceed with the DHCP server installation
+We will proceed with the DNS server installation

 Please continue with
 # [101-faiserver-server-setup.md](./101-faiserver-server-setup.md)